robzed/Nano_33_BLE_Forth/README.md

  * Add more standard Arduino functions
  * Create a split dictionary, so copy to RAM isn't required (maybe just name area, not code area that has variables)
- * Add support for multi-coloured LED
+ * Add support for on-board multi-coloured LED
  * Support other features of Arduino Nano 33 BLE Sense board
+ * Support BLOCKS as an alternative option to files